 Recommended Trekking Routes in Everest Region

+The Everest Base Camp trek is a dream trip for many trekkers who dream of walking to the base of the world’s tallest peak.
 During the Everest Base Camp trek, you can also do side trips that offer a great opportunity to explore hidden gems of the Everest region, such as the Gokyo Valley, Cho-La Pass, and Gokyo Ri peak.

 Likewise, if you want to explore the Everest Base Camp trek in a short time, we also offer the Everest Base Camp Helicopter trek.
+Generally, the weather is clear during May, so there is a rare chance of flight cancellation.
+Thus, you can try the Everest Base Camp Helicopter trek.

 Gokyo and Everest Base Camp Trek